-Last Summer i gave my old Macbook Pro 15″, Late 2011 with 8GB and 160GB SSD to one of my team members at Userlike, since i got a Retina upgrade.
+Last Summer i gave my old Macbook Pro 15″, Late 2011 with 8GB and 160GB SSD to a friend, since i got a Retina upgrade.
 I think the old one was still decent, since the SSD gave it that boost to make it usable, even if the laptop was 2 years old at that time.
 Unluckily the old Macbook Pro didn’t last long, it just died after 3 month.
 Wouldn’t turn on anymore.
 As i predicted, after bringing it to the Apple Store, they said the logic board was fried, which always means its totaled.
 We bought a new Macbook and moved on.

 Now i got the broken Macbook back to my place and i thought i would at least sell the display, case and reuse the SSD.
 But i remembered reading all the Macbook baking blog articles.
 I already disassembled a few Macbooks down to the logic board and also did some reflow stuff for side projects.
 Also knowing that a friend of mine has good experience with baking old Nokia phones, i though i give it a try.